Senior Living caregivers have faced many health issues among their residents during the COVID-19 pandemic. Skin breakdown is one of them.

 Are you using an advanced pressure management surface under residents with existing pressure injuries?

-Previously healed wounds place residents at a higher risk for skin breakdown.
+Previously healed pressure wounds place residents at a higher risk for skin breakdown, so pressure wound prevention is a top priority.
 Consider using air cushions with cells that are pumped up to help “float” the pelvic region.
 Other air cushions have closed cells that fill into compartments within the construction of the cushion.

 Are you using a high quality pressure redistributing mattress with a breathable cover?